chinapedia/wikipedia.abstract.en/Page/Ghana.md

 Sports

-20150331_Mali_vs_Ghana_042.jpg.]]
+.]]

 Association football (or soccer) is the most spectated sport in Ghana and the national men's football team is known as the Black Stars, with the under-20 team known as the Black Satellites.[352]
 Ghana has won the African Cup of Nations four times, the FIFA U-20 World Cup once, and has participated in three consecutive FIFA World Cups dating back to 2006.[353]
 In the 2010 FIFA World Cup, Ghana became the third African country to reach the quarter-final stage of the World Cup after Cameroon in 1990 and Senegal in 2002.[354]
 Ghana national U-20 football team, known as the _Black Satellites_, is considered to be the feeder team for the Ghana national football team.
 Ghana is the first and only country on the Africa continent to be crowned FIFA U-20 World Cup Champions,[355] and two-time runners up in 1993 and 2001.
-The Ghana national U-17 football team known as the Black Starlets are two-time FIFA U-17 World Cup champions in 1991 and 1995, two-time runners up in 1993 and 1997.[356]
-Black_Stars_Goal_Celebration_(Ghana_national_football_team).jpg.]]
+The Ghana national U-17 football team known as the Black Starlets are two-time FIFA U-17 World Cup champions in 1991 and 1995, two-time runners up in 1993 and 1997.[356] .]]

 Ghanaian football teams Asante Kotoko SC and Accra Hearts of Oak SC are the 5th and 9th best football teams on the Africa continent and have won a total of five Africa continental association football and Confederation of African Football trophies; Ghanaian football club Asante Kotoko SC has been crowned two-time CAF Champions League winners in 1970, 1983 and five-time CAF Champions League runners up, and Ghanaian football club Accra Hearts of Oak SC has been crowned 2000 CAF Champions League winner and two-time CAF Champions League runners up, 2001 CAF Super Cup champions and 2004 CAF Confederation Cup champions.[357]
 The International Federation of Football History and Statistics crowned Asante Kotoko SC as the African club of the 20th century.[358]
 There are several club football teams in Ghana that play in the Ghana Premier League and Division One League, both administered by the Ghana Football Association.[359]

-2010_Opening_Ceremony_-_Ghana_entering.jpgs Olympic team at the opening ceremony of the 2010 Winter Olympics]] Ghana competed in the Winter Olympics in 2010 for the first time.
+s Olympic team at the opening ceremony of the 2010 Winter Olympics]] Ghana competed in the Winter Olympics in 2010 for the first time.
 Ghana qualified for the 2010 Winter Olympics, scoring 137.5 International Ski Federation points, within the qualifying range of 120–140 points.[360]
 Ghanaian skier, Kwame Nkrumah-Acheampong, nicknamed "The snow leopard", became the first Ghanaian to take part in the Winter Olympics, at the 2010 Winter Olympics held in Vancouver, British Columbia, Canada,[361] taking part in the slalom skiing.[362]

 Ghana finished 47th out of 102 participating nations, of whom 54 finished in the Alpine skiing slalom.[363][364]
 Kwame Nkrumah-Acheampong broke on the international skiing circuit, being the second black African skier to do so.[365]